DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 flipper_emmeans_tidy <- data.frame(flipper_emmeans$emmeans)
 ```

-As a tangential note, you can also convert emmeans pairwise comparisons into cohen's d, using `effectsize::t_to_d()`:
+As a bonus, you can also convert emmeans pairwise comparisons into cohen's d, using `effectsize::t_to_d()`:

-Just note that there is disagreement on how cohen's d should be calculated (e.g., as mentioned [here](https://psychbruce.github.io/bruceR/reference/EMMEANS.html))

 We can make a custom function `calculate_and_merge_effect_sizes()` to loop across our rows and compute cohen's d for each comparison, then merge the effect sizes in our `flipper_emmeans_contrasts` dataframe: